jlins3/disaster-response/README.md

 # Description
 This project is part of a course project for Data and Visual Analytics- CSE6250.
 This was done with a project team.
-I moved the project here, from a private student repository, while I continue to add to this work.
+I moved the project here, from a private student repository, while I continue to add to this work.  \

+Instructions in video format: https://youtu.be/x2feHQbnJUA

 Poster Presentation: https://youtu.be/70if8yITUwk